Section 4.0 INSTRUCTIONAL POLICIES AND RESPONSIBILITIES

 A very limited number of courses are offered by individual instruction.
 The educational maturity and a demonstrated ability of the student should be basis for enrollment in individual study.

-The faculty advisors program is under the direction of the director of guidance and counseling.
-In the faculty advisors program, faculty members participate as advisors of students as assigned by departmental chairpersons.
+The faculty advisors’ program is under the direction of the Director of Advising and Testing.
+In the faculty advisors’ program, faculty members participate as advisors of students as assigned by departmental chairpersons.

 4.10.1 General Information

-It is recommended that faculty members have sufficient interest in the college to attend a variety of functions during the year (faculty are encouraged to support various functions by their appearances at student dances, athletic contests, drama productions, musical presentations, etc).
+It is recommended that faculty members have sufficient interest in the college to attend a variety of functions during the year (faculty are encouraged to support various functions by their appearances at student dances, athletic contests, drama productions, musical presentation, etc.).

 General faculty meetings are called by the president or the vice president for academic affairs.
 All faculty members are expected to attend these meetings.
 Faculty meetings will generally be limited to one hour in length, which will necessitate careful scheduling of items to be presented.
 Reports and announcements must be kept to a minimum but a free and open discussion of all items of business is encouraged at all times.

 4.13 Faculty Development Program

 In an effort to meet its mission to maintain and to enhance a dedicated and qualified faculty, South Plains College encourages its faculty to develop professionally throughout their teaching careers.
 Both the institution and the individual faculty member are responsible for faculty renewal and development.
 Each faculty member should take the initiative for his or her own development and for having it documented.
 The institution provides funds and opportunities to enable faculty to participate in development activities.
 Such encouragement is made for full-time and part-time faculty.

 Development is encouraged through, although not limited to, the following procedures: in-service programs, attendance at professional meetings, teleconferences, summer projects, professional development leave, continuing education, graduate study, business and/or industrial growth, and consultation with the appropriate departmental chairperson, director, and/or dean.